wwt/docker-foundations/docs/sections/section_1.md

-# :keyboard: ​ Visual Studio Code
+# :keyboard: ​ Setup: Visual Studio Code

 The prerequisites indicated that you would need to have Visual Studio Code installed on your local machine for these exercises.
 Visual Studio Code supports enhanced features via *Extensions* that can be installed from the Extensions Marketplace.